funcool/clojurescript-unraveled/README.md

 [![](https://licensebuttons.net/l/by-sa/4.0/80x15.png "License")](http://creativecommons.org/licenses/by-sa/4.0/)

 An open source ClojureScript book.
-Read it [here](http://funcool.github.io/clojurescript-unraveled/).
+Read an HTML version [here](http://funcool.github.io/clojurescript-unraveled/).
+A version for ebook readers (epub, mobi) is available [on Leanpub](http://leanpub.com/clojurescript-unraveled), where you have the opportunity to make a donation and buy us a beer.

 This books aims to serve as:
 - A comprehensive introduction to the ClojureScript language and its idiomatic usage,